What You Should Know Before Buying a Rainbow Shark

 First and foremost, you need to have a tank large enough to hold your Rainbow Shark.
 It should also have enough hiding places and hardscape to break up the line of sight and limit unnecessary aggression.
 The pH level of your water should be between 6.0 and 8.0.
 The Rainbow Shark prefers water with a high pH level, around 7.5.
 Keep in mind that some Cichlid species will not be compatible with your Rainbow Shark.

-See also Betta Fish and Snails
+See also Betta Fish Vs Goldfish Fight

 When it comes to tankmates, rainbow sharks are very sensitive to changes in water parameters.
 To keep your aquarium free of any changes in water quality, you should ensure that your rainbow shark is kept in stable water.
 Sudden changes in water parameters may stress out your Rainbow shark, making it more aggressive.
 If you choose to keep more than one, you should set up several separate tanks for each species.
 You should also consider the number of rainbow sharks in each tank.